Nazi-era work Carmina Burana debuts at Israel's Masada Festival

 Orff, born in Bavaria in 1895, thrived under the Nazis, who adored his rousing choruses and pagan themes.

-But unlike Richard Wagner, Adolf Hitler's favorite composer and a virulent anti-Semite whose music remains unofficially banned in Israel, Carl Orff's work has been performed publicly in the country for decades.
+But unlike Richard Wagner, Adolf Hitler's favourite composer and a virulent anti-Semite whose music remains unofficially banned in Israel, Carl Orff's work has been performed publicly in the country for decades.

 It will now be performed for the first time at the annual Opera Festival at Masada, on the shores of the Dead Sea, first on Friday and then on June 12.